 I. Price Trends

 - Regional Disparities: Shandong Province, as the primary consumption hub, consistently commands premium pricing.
-For instance, Shandong Ait Chemical’s 99%-purity product is stably quoted at RMB 20,000/ton, whereas its lower-purity variant is priced as low as RMB 12,000/ton—reflecting a clear quality-tiered pricing structure in the market.
+For instance, Shandong Aite Chemical’s 99%-purity product is stably quoted at RMB 20,000/ton, while its lower-purity offering trades at RMB 12,000/ton.

-- Capacity Distribution: Major domestic producers include Juhua Group, Nantong Xiufu Air, and Shandong Xinglu Chemical.
-The industry exhibits high concentration, with the top three players (CR3) accounting for over 60% of total capacity.
+- Production Capacity Distribution: Major domestic producers include Juhua Group, Nantong Xiufu Air (a transliteration; likely intended as Nantong Huafeng or similar), and Shandong Xinglu Chemical.
+The industry exhibits high concentration, with CR3 (combined market share of top three firms) exceeding 60%.

 - Production Pace: Since December 2025, manufacturers have maintained normal operating rates, with no supply disruptions caused by environmental compliance restrictions or scheduled equipment maintenance.

-- Regional Consumption: The East China region accounts for 46.1% of national consumption, driven by agglomeration effects across food processing, pharmaceuticals, and new-energy industrial chains.
+- Regional Consumption: The East China region accounts for 46.1% of national consumption, driven by agglomeration effects across food, pharmaceutical, and new-energy industrial chains.

-- Market Concentration: In the PVDC sector, CR3 reaches 0.896—indicating an oligopolistic market dominated by Juhua Group, Shandong Dongyue, and Jiangsu Lihua Chemical.
-These firms possess strong bargaining power over 1,1-dichloroethylene procurement.
+- Industry Concentration: In the PVDC segment, the CR3 index reaches 0.896, reflecting an oligopolistic structure dominated by Juhua Group, Shandong Dongyue, and Jiangsu Lihua Chemical.
+These firms possess strong bargaining power over procurement of 1,1-dichloroethylene feedstock.

 Analysis & Assessment